-There are 2 methods to creating and applying an SSL.
+There are 2 methods to create and apply an SSL.

 - You create your own certificate and provide us with a Personal Information Exchange Format (PFX) file and a password.

 To apply for an SSL from your provider, you will need to create a CSR (Certificate Signing Request).
 A CSR is a block of encrypted text that you provide to a Certificate Authority when applying for an SSL certificate that contains the information they need.